Part of our Build your knowledge series

 - For a good primer on the whole process, read the Consumer Financial Protection Bureau’s site about buying a home.

-Reference of checklist is not an exhaustive list of what you should do.
-It and this communication are provided as education only with the understanding that Principal® is not rendering legal, accounting, investment advice, or tax advice.
-You should consult with appropriate counsel or other advisors on all matters pertaining to legal, tax, investment, or accounting obligations and requirements.
+The subject matter in this communication is educational only and provided with the understanding that Principal® is not rendering legal, accounting, investment advice or tax advice.
+You should consult with appropriate counsel or other financial professionals on all matters pertaining to legal, tax, investment or accounting obligations and requirements.